sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is a byte?
+- How to check if a given value is a byte?
-- How to check is a given number is a byte?
+- How to check if a given number is a byte?

 #### date

-Checks if given value is a Date object.
+Checks if the given value is a Date object.

 ##### Type signature